 She transformed adult entertainment into a mainstream business empire, becoming its most recognizable face and a self-made mogul.

-Born Jenna Marie Massoli in Las Vegas, Jenna Jameson's path to fame was anything but conventional.
-After a brief stint as a dancer, she entered the adult film industry in the early 1990s.
-Her combination of girl-next-door appeal and business savvy quickly set her apart.
-Jameson didn't just perform; she took control, co-founding ClubJenna, a production and merchandising company that turned her persona into a brand.
-Her 2004 autobiography, 'How to Make Love Like a Porn Star,' became a New York Times bestseller, cementing her status as a cultural phenomenon.
-She leveraged her fame to build a multimillion-dollar empire, shifting the perception of adult performers from anonymous actors to entrepreneurial forces.
-Her influence made her a household name, a figure discussed on daytime talk shows and in business magazines alike.
+Jenna Jameson's 2004 autobiography 'How to Make Love Like a Porn Star' hit the New York Times bestseller list.
+Born Jenna Marie Massoli in Las Vegas, she started as a dancer before entering adult films in the early 1990s.
+Her girl-next-door appeal and business instincts set her apart.
+She co-founded ClubJenna, a production and merchandising company that turned her persona into a brand.
+Jameson built a multimillion-dollar empire.
+She shifted the perception of adult performers from anonymous actors to entrepreneurial forces.
+Her influence reached daytime talk shows and business magazines.

 1965–1980